 In determining a base salary for Mr. Bloch, the Compensation Committee took into account base salaries for senior officers at companies of comparable size and complexity, both public and private, as well as its assessment of Mr. Bloch's individual performance, and his contribution to the Company's past growth and accomplishments as well as contributions which it is anticipated will be made by Mr. Bloch in the future.
-In this regard, the Committee recognized Mr. untiring efforts in developing new, non-military technology applications, markets and marketing programs which the Committee believes will continue to help position the Company to compete more effectively in commercial as well as military markets.
-The Committee noted that in fiscal 1998, revenues had increased by 15% and operating profit before the one-time litigation settlement and inventory writedowns and reserves, increased by almost 50% from the fiscal 1997 level.
-Continuing investment in research and development for commercial products under Mr. Bloch's leadership was highlighted as principal reason for the successful transition to a commercial company and the marked improvement in the results in recent years.
-It should be noted that Mr. Bloch's base salary of \$325,000, was determined at a time when he was the chief executive officer and whose resignation as such in December 1993 was wholly unanticipated.
-However, the members of the Compensation Committee did not believe that this change in his managerial status had reduced the value of his overall contribution to the Company because the consequent reallocation of his time had resulted in at least comparable value to the Company.
+In this regard, the Committee recognized Mr. Bloch's untiring efforts in developing new, non-military technology applications, markets and marketing programs which the Committee believes will continue to help position the Company to compete more effectively in commercial as well as military markets.
+The Committee noted that in fiscal 1999, under Mr. Bloch's leadership, the Company redirected a significant portion of its resources to the design and development of new products for the commercial wireless communications marketplace.
+Fiscal 1999 revenues and operating profits were lower than in the previous year, which was anticipated as a result of such extensive development spending.
+However, the Company and the Committee believe that this investment in new products will result in significant growth of revenues and profits in future periods.
+Based on Mr. Bloch's significant contributions to the Company and the compensation of comparable positions in the industry and the region, the Compensation Committee awarded a base salary of \$325,000.